 This is Taymor's second New York production of Green Bird.
 Her first debuted to critical acclaim at Off-Broadway's New Victory Theatre in spring 1996.
 That Theatre for a New Audience production played just 15 performances and garnered Derek Smith an OBIE award for acting.
 Following the New Victory Theatre's limited engagement, Green Bird ran successfully at the La Jolla Playhouse.

+Translated by Albert Bermel & Ted Emery, the Broadway production of Green Bird will begin previews April 1 at the Cort Theatre.
+The show opens April 18.
+Producers for the show are Ostar Enterprises and Theatre for a New Audience, where Jeffrey Horowitz is the artistic director, as well as Nina Lannan.
 Set to appear in the cast are Reg E. Cathy, Edward Hibbert, Katie MacNichol, Kristine Nielsen, Sophia Salguero, Derek Smith, Bruce Turk, Erico Villanueva and Andrew Weems.
 The remainder of the cast will be announced shortly, and production sources indicate that negotiations are ongoing with Didi Conn, Ned Eisenberg and Sebastian Roche.
 The director/choreographer has been casting the upcoming Broadway show for several weeks and has consistently indicated a desire to bring back certain members of the 1996 cast.

 [Featured in the recent 1996 production of Green Bird were cast members Trellis Stepter, Andrew Weems, Didi Conn, Ned Eisenberg, Myriam Cyr, Sebastian Roche, Bruce Turk, Kristine Nielsen, Priscilla Shanks, Lee Lewis and Erico Villanueva.]